 Hi folks – since I started this project three years ago I’ve been asked quite a few questions about the practicalities and ways of doing things, so here is my attempt to bring together a few of the lessons I have learned.
 Needless to say it is still early days for this project, and I am no expert on land-management, but I think I’ve done okay.

-NOTE: I have recently set up an organisation dedicated to returning nature to the Somerset Levels through distributed rewilding, expanding on the work I have done below.
-Please visit http://www.somersetwildlands.org and sign-up or donate to support.
+NOTE: I have recently set up a charity dedicated to collectively returning nature to the Somerset Levels through rewilding, expanding on the work I have done below.
+Please visit www.somersetwildlands.org and sign-up or donate to support.

 - If you have the money, getting land is quite easy.